Streamline your family’s back to school season with these back-to-school routine hacks for moms.

 Lay out school (and work) clothes the night before or put together outfits for the week ahead

-When I’m really on top of my game, I will roll up outfits for both girls while doing laundry on the weekend.
+When I’m really on top of my game, I will roll up outfits for my son while doing laundry on the weekend.
 That makes it easy to grab one for the next day and not have to think about clothes for the rest of the week.

-Try laying clothes out where they tend to get dressed.
-Right now we do everything in the living room since they share a room and get up at different times, so when folding laundry on the weekend I put the outfits in a little bin (a dresser organizer box from IKEA) that I keep for each girl out there.
+Try laying clothes out where your kids tend to get dressed.
+Right now we do everything in the living room, so when folding laundry on the weekend I put the outfits in a little bin that I keep there.

 For older kids you could also have a cart with each day labeled on it, so the kids can easily grab that day’s outfit and throw it on in the morning.
 When they get older, they can fill those daily outfit bins themselves.